tanin47/watir-webdriver-rails/README.md

 ----------

-On Mac OS X 10.6.8, I have found that if you do not close the browser from the previous test, your current test will hang because the browser is not initilized.
+On Mac OS X 10.6.8, I have found that if you do not close the browser from the previous test, your current test will hang because the browser is not initialized.

 Please do close the browser before running a new test.